-Let us define two types of objects:
+Let us define two classes of objects:

-Type A - large earthquake, which is followed by subsequent large shock;
+Class A is large earthquake, which is followed by subsequent large shock;

-Type B - single large earthquake.
+Class B is single large earthquake.

 Each object for recognition is described by vector of values of functions, presenting premonitory phenomena.
-It is necessary to find decision rule separating the objects of different type.
+It is necessary to find decision rule separating the objects of different class.

-To find decision rule the learning material is used, i.e. objects of type A (earthquakes with SLE) and B (single earthquakes).
+To find decision rule the learning material is used, i.e. objects of class A (earthquakes with SLE) and B (single earthquakes).